Sri Lanka

 Living the ultimate no plans life, we approached Nilaveli but had no particular destination to head to – accommodation?
 What accommodation?
 Why would we have booked that already?
 A quick Google search en route listed some options, and we simply asked to get taken to one of them.
 This worked out well, and on our first potential accommodation stop we found ourselves dismounting the tuktuk and saying hello to our home for the next two nights – Pearl Inn Green, Nilaveli.

-We were welcomed to palm trees, cloudless azure skies, a lovely outdoor dining area, bungalows with two double beds and a good sized bathroom, professional staff, in addition to good, clean, friendly vibes… Looking back, the accommodation was quite simple, but it was paradise compared to the accommodation we had just come from in Anuradhapura.
+At Peal Inn Green we were welcomed to palm trees, cloudless azure skies, a lovely outdoor dining area, bungalows with two double beds and a good sized bathroom, professional staff, in addition to good, clean, friendly vibes… Looking back, the accommodation was quite simple, but it was paradise compared to the accommodation we had just come from in Anuradhapura.
 All that was missing was some air con, but hey, you can’t have it all (not for so cheap anyway).

 Another positive of this accommodation is that it made dinner an easy feat.
 There is no need to search for anywhere to go as you can pre-order the dinner special earlier in the day, sit down at the designated time and enjoy the meal right outside your little bungalow.